-Look through the report paying attention to the intelligibility values.

-- X word unintelligible word - XX words unintelligible segment (more than a word, less than an utterance) - XXX words unintelligible utterance - 8.
+- Look through the report paying special attention to the intelligibility values where - X words unintelligible word - XX words unintelligible segment (more than a word, less than an utterance) - XXX words unintelligible utterance - 9.
 View the Verbal Facility Summary report. - Since 25% of Carter's words are in mazes, it's important to look at these mazes in more detail.
-To do this, select Database menu \rightarrow Verbal Facility Summary. - When presented with the dialogue box, select Measure-driven: combination of All and Equated and click OK. - This report is divided into four sections: rate summary, pause summary, maze summary, and abandoned utterances. - o Look at the Pause Summary.
-Carter's sample contained a significantly high number of withinutterance pauses at 8 compared to just over 2 in the database comparison set.
-He paused for 30 seconds compared with 7 seconds in the database.
-Long and/or frequent pauses may indicate word finding or utterance formulation difficulties. - Look at the Maze Summary and notice that Carter produced a significant number of mazes at both the word and phrase levels. - For questions about this or any other report, refer to the built-in help screen (F1?) or F1).
+To do this, select Database menu → Verbal Facility Summary. - When presented with the dialogue box, select Equated by length and click OK. - All measures in this report are compared to the 40 database samples that were cut to 311 NTW to match the length of Carter's sample.
+This report is divided into four sections: rate summary, pause summary, maze summary, and abandoned utterances.

+- Look at the Pause Summary.
+Carter's sample contained a significantly high number of withinutterance pauses.
+He paused for 30 seconds compared with 7 seconds in the database samples (to produce the same 311 NTW).
+Long and/or frequent pauses may indicate word finding or utterance formulation difficulties. - Look at the Maze Summary section of this report and notice that Carter produced a large number of mazes at the word and phrase levels.
+Revisions, especially at the phrase level, may be an indication of utterance formulation difficulty.
+Repetitions may indicate either word finding or utterance formulation difficulties. - For questions about this or any other report, refer to the built-in help screen (F1? or F1).

-9. View error codes.
+10. View error codes.

 - Carter produced a high number of errors in his language sample.
 The errors summary is an important follow-up report.
-Select Database menu \rightarrow Errors Summary. - When presented with the dialogue box, select Measure-driven: combination of All and Equated and click OK. - This report lists specific error codes and their frequency within the transcript. - Suppose you want to see the utterances containing those error codes.
+Select Database menu → Errors Summary. - When presented with the dialogue box, select Equated by length and click OK. - This report lists the specific error codes and their frequency within the transcript. - Suppose you want to see the utterances containing those error codes.
 To do this, select Analyze menu → Standard Utterance Lists. - There are a number of lists to choose from.
 Notice the default Speaker is the 1st speaker (Child who, in this case, is Carter) and that the Utterance Base is set to Total utterances.
 Select Utterances with...
 Error Codes, and click List to generate the list of all utterances containing error codes.
 Do you notice any patterns?